matthewg42/Gnostic/README.txt

-Gnostic's not overly stupid, technically it's complicated Graphic Notifying Omni-Platform Software Tool Inspecting Clusters Gnostic Notifies On Servers Taking Inconvenient Craps Great, No One Saw That It Crashed
+Gnostic's not overly stupid, technically it's complicated Graphic Notifying Omni-Platform Software Tool Inspecting Clusters Gnostic Notifies On Servers Taking Inconvenient Craps Great!
+No One Saw That It Crashed!